Table of Contents

 - Rasa (taste on the tongue): Kashaya (Astringent), Katu (Pungent), Tikta (Bitter)

 - Guna (Pharmacological Action): Snigdha (Unctuous), Laghu (Light), Picchal (Slimy)

 - Virya (Action): Sita (Cooling)

 - Vipaka (transformed state after digestion): Madhura (Sweet)

 Shankhpushpi is beneficial for neurodegenerative diseases.
-It has an antioxidantaction and improves memory.
-It is employed in medical treatment of brain related ailments like dementia, OCD, phobias and insomnia.
+It has antioxidantaction and improves memory.
+It is employed in the medical treatment of brain-related ailments like dementia, OCD, phobias, and insomnia.
 Its consumption retards memory loss and has been tried successfully in Parkinson Syndrome and Alzheimer’s disease.

-The constituent convolvine is responsible for blocking M2 and M4 cholinergic muscuranic receptors.
-It potentiates effects of arecoline, a muscuranic memory enhancer that ameliorates cognitive defects in Alzheimer’s.
+The constituent convolving is responsible for blocking M2 and M4 cholinergic muscarinic receptors.
+It potentiates the effects of arecoline, a muscarinic memory enhancer that ameliorates cognitive defects in Alzheimer’s.
 The paste made from small leaves of shankhpushpi mixed with its roots and flowers can be taken regularly.